Congregation Beth Israel (New Orleans): Hurricane Katrina and aftermath

 In the wake of Katrina 50 families that were members of Beth Israel left New Orleans, and gave up membership in the congregation.
-These included Rabbi Schiff and his family.
-After the flood Beth Israel's board of directors informed Schiff, who had joined they synagogue in April 2002, that it would not be able to meet its contractual obligations and pay him past December.
-Schiff and his family had also lost their home and much of their possessions, and had been living in Memphis.
-Schiff resigned effective November 1, 2005, citing this loss, and the lack of a functioning Jewish Day School in the area for his children.
+These included Rabbi Shiff and his family.
+After the flood Beth Israel's board of directors informed Shiff, who had joined they synagogue in April 2002, that it would not be able to meet its contractual obligations and pay him past December.
+Shiff and his family had also lost their home and much of their possessions, and had been living in Memphis.
+Shiff resigned effective November 1, 2005, citing this loss, and the lack of a functioning Jewish Day School in the area for his children.

 Soon after the flood, Beth Israel received an offer to temporarily use space from Congregation Gates of Prayer, a Reform synagogue in Metairie, a suburb of New Orleans.
 The congregation began holding weekly services and renting office space there.

 In 2006 it was unclear if Beth Israel, which had already been in difficult financial shape, would be allowed, or have the means, to re-build its synagogue.
 The building suffered further flood damage in July 2007 when thieves stole the copper tubing for the main air-conditioning system.
 They broke the water main, and water from the second floor flooded the building for three days, to a depth of three to four feet, before it was discovered.
 The property was put up for sale.